simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-11-05-cloud-guru-challenge-2.markdown

    * Sagemaker Notebook writes trained model to CSV file in S3 Bucket
    * Scheduled Lambda loads CSV data into DynamoDB table
    * API Gateway using Lambda proxy queries the data to find titles and return a sample of titles in the same cluster as the chosen title.
    * Static React JS website (hosted in S3, served up via CloudFront) allows users to search for movies and request recommendations based on this.
+Don't judge on the styling!

    ![MoviesForMe.net](/media/moviesforme.net.png)